Data Centers in Bratislava

 Natural Disaster Risk

-Bratislava is located in a region with a low overall risk profile for natural disasters.
-The INFORM Risk score for Slovakia is 2.8 out of 10, classifying it as a low-risk environment, as of September 2025.
+Slovakia has a very low risk profile for natural disasters, making it an attractive location for mission-critical infrastructure.
+The country's overall INFORM Risk score is 2.8 out of 10, classifying it as a low-risk nation as of September 2025.

-- River Flood: This is the most significant risk, primarily related to the Danube River.
-Modern flood defenses and site selection mitigate this threat for critical facilities.
+- River Flood: The most significant risk, primarily related to the Danube River.
+Modern flood defenses and proper data center site selection mitigate this threat.